-Receiving an advantage with the help of the Tape Patterns indicator.
-Setting up, description and chart examples.
+Setting of the Tape Patterns indicator and chart examples.

 There are indicators the majority of traders know – for example, MACD, RSI and Delta.
 As a rule, you do not have to set up such indicators or their settings are very simple and consist of several steps.